The Bankrate promise

 Maximize your interest-free payoff timeline

-The Citi Simplicity® Card offers one of the longest interest-free periods available with an introductory 21-month zero percent APR on balance transfers (14.74 percent — 24.74 percent variable APR after).
-Besides this, the card has a “no late fees ever” policy, meaning you won’t be charged a fee for making a late payment or a penalty rate for doing so.
+The Citi Simplicity® Card offers one of the longest interest-free periods available with a 21-month 0 percent intro APR on balance transfers made within four months of account opening (18.99 percent to 29.74 percent variable thereafter) — as well as a 0 percent intro APR for 12 months on purchases, followed by the same variable APR.
+Besides this, the card has a “no late fees” policy, meaning you won’t be charged a fee for making a late payment or even a penalty APR rate.
 The icing on top is the card’s lack of an annual fee.

-One notable drawback of the Citi Simplicity is it’s $5 or 5 percent balance transfer fee (whichever is greater), which is slightly higher compared to the typical $5 or 3 percent balance transfer fee seen within similar cards.
-You also won’t earn any rewards or welcome bonus, but it’s the price you pay for an exceptionally long welcome offer.
+One notable drawback of the Citi Simplicity is its balance transfer fee of 3 percent (or $5, whichever is greater), which is slightly higher than the typical 3 percent fee many balance transfer cards charge.
+You also won’t earn any rewards or welcome bonus, but it’s the price you pay for an exceptionally long intro APR offer.

-When evaluating balance transfer cards, include the balance transfer fee into your calculations along with the amount you’ll be saving on interest payments throughout the introductory zero percent APR period to determine the best option for you.
+When evaluating balance transfer cards, be sure to include the balance transfer fee in your calculations, along with the amount you’ll be saving on interest payments throughout the zero-interest period, to determine the best option for you.

 Get long-term value from your card

-If you’re interested in earning rewards while paying off your debt, the Chase Freedom Unlimited® offers an introductory 15-month zero percent offer on purchases and balance transfers (16.49 percent — 25.24 percent variable APR after) for a $5 or 3 percent balance transfer fee, whichever is greater, on transfers completed in the first 60 days (5 percent on future transfers with a $5 minimum).
+If you’re interested in earning rewards while paying off debt, the Chase Freedom Unlimited® offers a 15-month 0 percent intro APR on purchases and balance transfers (along with a balance transfer fee of 3 percent or $5, whichever is greater, in the first 60 days), 19.74% – 28.49% variable.
+After 60 days, that fee raises to 5 percent.

-For help choosing the right balance transfer card, you can utilize Bankrate’s credit card balance transfer calculator.
+For help choosing the right balance transfer card based on your ideal payoff window, you can utilize Bankrate’s credit card balance transfer calculator.
 Simply enter your current credit card balances and interest rates and compare them with any potential new card details and fees.